 HawaiiAlaskaFloridaSouth CarolinaGeorgiaAlabamaNorth CarolinaTennesseeRIRhode IslandCTConnecticutMAMassachusettsMaineNHNew HampshireVTVermontNew YorkNJNew JerseyDEDelawareMDMarylandWest VirginiaOhioMichiganArizonaNevadaUtahColoradoNew MexicoSouth DakotaIowaIndianaIllinoisMinnesotaWisconsinMissouriLouisianaVirginiaDCWashington DCIdahoCaliforniaNorth DakotaWashingtonOregonMontanaWyomingNebraskaKansasOklahomaPennsylvaniaKentuckyMississippiArkansasTexas

-The university offers 49 majors and over 60 minors, including entrepreneurship, bioethics, accountancy and medieval studies.
-Lush landscaping and a stately brick chapel provide the backdrop for its stellar academics, though they do come with a high price tag — the estimated cost of attendance tops $94,600 for the 2025-2026 academic year.
+The university offers 50 majors and over 60 minors, including entrepreneurship, bioethics, accountancy and medieval studies.
+Lush landscaping and a stately brick chapel provide the backdrop for its stellar academics, though they do come with a high price tag — the estimated net cost of a degree is nearly $300,000 (before factoring in federal and state financial aid).
 However, the college says it meets 100% of students' demonstrated financial need with grants, scholarships, work-study programs and subsidized loans.

-Nearly 90% of its students graduate within six years, and the university boasts median early-career earnings of more than $78,000.
+Nearly 90% of its students graduate within six years, and alumni post median earnings of more than $90,000 after a few years in the workforce.

 Despite its rigorous academics, students at “Work Forest” (a nod to the college’s roots as a manual labor institute) know how to blow off steam.
 Nearly half of enrolled undergraduate students go Greek, joining campus sororities or fraternities.
-"Wake Wednesday" is the big weeknight to go out, either to a fraternity house off-campus or, for a change of scenery, local bars downtown.
 Feeling celebratory?
 Students use toilet paper to “roll the Quad” after big athletic wins.